laimagine/la-chat-app/README.md

 - Install [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)
 - Install [Ionic](https://ionicframework.com/) though this project can be adapted to run on plain javascript
 - [LA Chat server](https://github.com/laimagine/la-chat-app) to be running on `https://127.0.0.1:8443`
+- Make sure that `http://<server-ip>:8100` is allowed by router/firewall
+- Make sure browser has permissions to use camera and mic (on chrome, visit: chrome://settings/content?search=camera and update settings)

 ### Setup
 - Clone the repository